bv1910/perovskite-material-property-prediction/README.md

 -  requirements.txt
 -   README.md

+## Note
-Result images can be found inside the assets folder.
+- Result images can be found inside the assets folder.
+- Download the zip file to access the code